-\begin{lemma} Suppose $x \in \Fixbar_G$, and suppose that it has a wandering TL-substrip $S$ based on a ray $r_0$ of a leaf of $\cF^+$.
+\begin{lemma} Suppose $x \in \Fixbar_G$ has a wandering TL-substrip $S$ based on a ray $r_0$ of a leaf of $\cF^+$.
 Then $r_0$ makes a perfect fit with a leaf of $\cF^-$ on the side of the wandering substrip. \end{lemma}

-\begin{proof} Thanks to Lemma \ref{lem:bound_strip}, we may assume that the boundary of $S$ consists of $r_0$, a ray $r'_1$ of a leaf fixed by some element $g\in G$, a compact interval of a leaf of $\cF^-$ between the two initial points of the rays, and a part of a leaf $l^-\in \cF^-$.
+\begin{proof} By Lemma \ref{lem:bound_strip}, we may assume that the boundary of $S$ consists of $r_0$, a ray $r'_1$ of a leaf fixed by some element $g\in G$, a compact interval of a leaf of $\cF^-$ between the two initial points of the rays, and a part of a leaf $l^-\in \cF^-$.
 Moreover, Lemma \ref{lem:bound_strip} gives three possibilities for $l^-$.
 One of the three options is that $l^-$ makes a perfect fit with $r^+$, which is what we want to show.
 Hence, we have to eliminate the other two.

 First, suppose that $l^-$ is a singular leaf with a prong singularity $p$ between $r_0$ and $r'_1$.
 Then $p$ is TL with $x$, so is in the interior of the TL-substrip $S$, but $p\in \Fix$, contradicting the fact that $S$ is wandering.